Saturday 9 June 2018

 The Village Farmer & Bakery is a small, family-owned operation featuring a variety of bakery items.
 It also has a deli counter at which you can order sandwiches.
 They run a delicious BBQ in the afternoon.
 In the morning, the breakfast croissant and VF sandwich are highly recommended.

 There is a sink you can use to fill water bottles at the right far corner of the shop, but no public rest room.
 There are port-a-johns outside behind the building.
-When it's open, the Apple Pie Cafe (next door) has a proper rest room.
+The PA Welcome Center (a few blocks north) has a proper rest room.

 Parking is available at Park-N-Ride near the I-80 Interchange, across the street from the Pennsylvania Welcome Center.
 Ride south down Broad Street to the Village Famer & Bakery.
 The ride will start from the parking lot adjacent to the Village Farmer.